-ICANN82 - GAC Agenda Item 13 - WHOIS and Registration Data Issues
+ICANN83 - GAC Agenda Item 11 - WHOIS and Registration Data Issues

-21 Consistent with ICANN's previously stated intention to engage with the European Data Protection Board (see ICANN letter of 2 June 2022 to the European Commission).
+12 Consistent with ICANN's previously stated intention to engage with the European Data Protection Board (see ICANN letter of 2 June 2022 to the European Commission).

 - Regarding the completion of DPAs, in the Washington D.C.
-Comummuniqué (20 June 2023), the GAC flagged "it would be helpful to receive quarterly updates on the status of the DPAs".
+Communiqué (20 June 2023), the GAC flagged "it would be helpful to receive quarterly updates on the status of the DPAs".
 The ICANN Board responded in its Comments on the Issues of Importance in the D.C.
 Communiqué (18 September): "ICANN org and the Contracted Parties have just a few issues remaining to negotiate.
 ICANN org will conduct a public comment period on the DPS once negotiations are completed, so the community can review the terms.
-Both ICANN org and the Contracted Parties say they remain optimistic the DPS will be in place in time for the implementation of the Registration Data Policy." - of 4 scenarios that were previously identified (9 May 2022) as it relates to ICANN's possibilities for reviewing the accuracy of registration data22.
+Both ICANN org and the Contracted Parties say they remain optimistic the DPS will be in place in time for the implementation of the Registration Data Policy." - of 4 scenarios that were previously identified (9 May 2022) as it relates to ICANN's possibilities for reviewing the accuracy of registration data13.
 In its analysis, ICANN org concludes that there are several deficiencies and challenges in pursuing the scenarios and in particular that "ICANN org does not have a legitimate purpose that is proportionate, i.e., not outweighed by the privacy rights of the individual data subject(s) to request Contracted Parties to provide access to individual records as well as bulk access to registration data in order to review the accuracy of registration data".

-Alternatively, ICANN org suggests that the ICANN community considers leveraging historical data of ICANN's compliance audit program for assessing current validation and verification requirements under the RAA, and for contracted parties to analyze existing verification requirements under the RAA, and for contracted parties to analyze existing accuracy and verification practices in Europe "as they weigh how to engage in accuracy policy-related discussions at ICANN".
-ICANN further indicates that "it is compiling these practices and intends to share them with ICANN's contracted parties to demonstrate the potential for more complex requirements that may come outside ICANN's multistakeholder model, should the ICANN consensus policy making process be considered ineffective in addressing the issue."
+Alternatively, ICANN org suggests that the ICANN community considers leveraging historical data of ICANN's compliance audit program for assessing current validation and verification requirements under the RAA, and for contracted parties to analyze existing accuracy and verification practices in Europe "as they weigh how to engage in accuracy policy-related discussions at ICANN".
+ICANN further indicates that "it is compiling these practices and intends to share them with ICANN's contracted parties to demonstrate the potential for more complex requirements that may come outside ICANN's - o In the meantime, the GNSO Council resolved (15 February 2024) to extend "the deferral of consideration of recommendations #1 and #2 of the Registration Data Accuracy Scoping Team [...] for an additional six months" while committing to "considering the Scoping Team recommendations at an earlier date if DPA negotiations have been completed before six months have passed or another significant event, such as the implementation of the NIS2 directive or the publication Inferential Analysis of Maliciously Registered Domains (INFERMAL) Study, occurs before six months have passed".